WesleyVitor/WesleyVitor/README.md

 ### Hi there 👋

 - 🚀 Dev FullStack focus on FrontEnd
-- 🌱 I’m currently learning Typescript, Prisma and Remix.run
+- 🌱 I’m currently learning Typescript, Prisma and Docker
 - 💬 Ask me about Javascript and ReactJS